13 min read

 In 2023, prompt engineering felt like a magic trick.
 You discovered that adding "think step by step" to a question made the model smarter.
 You wrote "you are an expert" and the answers improved.
 It felt like a cheat code — and everyone wanted in.

-In 2025, the magic has been replaced by engineering.
+In 2026, the magic has been replaced by engineering.
 As language models become the infrastructure layer of real software, knowing how to communicate intent precisely is the difference between a product that works and one that doesn't.
-Prompt engineering is now a core competency, not a curiosity.
+Prompt engineering is now a core competency, not a curiosity — though, as you'll see near the end, the newest models are quietly changing what good prompting even looks like.

 This guide covers what actually works, what's overrated, and how to apply prompt engineering where it matters most: in production systems that need to perform consistently at scale.